MicrosoftDocs/learn/learn-pr/azure/csharp-evaluate-boolean-expressions/includes/3-exercise-conditional-operator.md

 Suppose you need to quickly determine if a customer's purchase is eligible for a promotional discount.
-If the amount of the sale is greater than $1000, then discount the purchase by $100.
-If the amount is $1000 or less, only discount the sale by $50.
+If the amount of the sale is greater than 1000, then discount the purchase by 100 dollars.
+If the amount is 1000 or less, only discount the sale by 50 dollars.

 While we could certainly use the `if ... elseif ... else` branching construct to express this business rule, we may choose the *conditional operator* to perform the promotional discount.
 The conditional operator uses a compact format that saves a few lines of code and possibly makes the intent of the code clearer.